I love yogurt and I use a lot of it in cooking and baking, as well as eating it as is.

 Super-Fast Pocket Thermometer made by ThermoWorks.)

 The temp should be at least 180° F. If less than that, microwave additional minutes, one-minute increments, stirring the milk each time because temps in the liquid can vary.
+Up to 190° is fine, it just should not boil.

 This is after cold milk has been heated in the microwave on high for 14 minutes.